isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/authoring-file-management.md

+---
+title: Manage files and folders
+description: Learn how to Manage files and folders
+---

 # Manage files and folders {#id2116G0L08XA}

 This section explains how AEM Guides handles the basic file operations, such as copy, paste, drag-and-drop, and delete files.
 The following scenarios are possible: